FAQs

 How can I get access to more tools?

-More tools are available in higher subscription plans such as the ability to generate up to 96K, 32bit audio, upsample, use custom fine-tuned voices, and pitch shift.
+More tools are available in higher subscription plans such as the ability to generate up to 32-bit, 96KHz, audio, upsample, use custom fine-tuned voices, and pitch shift.

 What does upsampling do?